 A list of Pre-Health campus organizations can be found here.

 Join the Pre-Dental Society at UGA

-It is recommended that students join the Pre-Dental Society, to learn more in depth information about the pre-dental track and to have a network of students pursuing the same goal of dental school.
-Students can also utilize senior member’s experiences to find shadowing opportunities, hear more about DAT preparation materials/courses, and be given the opportunity to be assigned a mentor that can give further guidance on the application process.
+If you decide to pursue dentistry at UGA, you should consider joining the Pre-Dental Society so that you have a network of students pursuing the same goal of dental school.
+You can also utilize senior member’s experiences to find shadowing opportunities, hear more about DAT preparation materials/courses, and be given the opportunity to be assigned a mentor that can give further guidance on the application process.